 The Commission requires further information within a specified period of time before the packet is determined to be complete.

-Failure of the applicant to adequately address all required items in its application in the time required under 935 CMR 501.102 by the Commission will result in evaluation of the application as submitted.
-Nothing in 935 CMR 501.101 is intended to confer a property or other right or interest entitling an applicant to a meeting before an application may be denied.
+Failure of the applicant to adequately address all required items in its application in the time required under 935 CMR 501.102: Action on Applications by the Commission will result in evaluation of the application as submitted.
+Nothing in 935 CMR 501.101: Application Requirements is intended to confer a property or other right or interest entitling an applicant to a meeting before an application may be denied.

 On determination that the application is complete, a copy of the completed application, to the extent permitted by law, will be forwarded to the municipality in which the MTC will be located.
-The Commission shall request that the municipality respond within 60 days of the date of the correspondence that the applicant's proposed MTC is in compliance with municipal bylaws or ordinances.
+The Commission shall request that the municipality respond within 60 days of the date of the correspondence that the applicant's proposed MTC complies with municipal bylaws or ordinances.

-The applicant shall keep current all information required by 935 CMR 501.000 or otherwise required by the Commission.
+The applicant shall keep current all information required by 935 CMR 501.000: Medical Use of Marijuana or otherwise required by the Commission.
 The applicant shall report any changes in or additions to the content of the information contained in the application to the Commission within five business days after such change or addition.
 If a material change occurs to an application deemed complete, the Commission may deem the application incomplete pending further review.

 Action on Completed Application.